| |

 weighs two pounds.
 It was originally

-designed for use on recumbents so the width is
+designed for recumbents so the width is

 the same as our seat.
 It has a surprising